salvaborit/todo_list-django_api_fbv/README.md

 ## Usage

 api/tasks/3 for data in http client <br>
-api/labels.json for data in json format
+api/tags.json for data in json format

-## Endpoints
+## Endpoints and methods

-### Tasks
+### GET

 api/tasks/ for all tasks <br>
-api/tasks/3 for task with id 3
+api/tasks/3 for task instance <br>

-### Labels

-api/labels/ for all labels <br>
+api/tags/ for all tags <br>
-api/labels/7 for label with id 7
+api/tags/7 for tag instance

+### POST

+api/tasks/ with body in json format <br>
+api/tags/ with body in json format

+### PUT

+api/tasks/3 to modify task with json data <br>
+api/tags/3 to modify tag with json data

+### DELETE

+api/tasks/3 to delete task instance <br>
+api/tags/3 to delete task instance